viswatejaswini169/Hotel_Business_Understand_Improve_Revenue/Milestone 1/README.md

-Milestone 1 – Hotel Bookings and Revenue Analysis Project Overview
-This project analyzes hotel booking and revenue data using Power BI to understand booking trends, revenue patterns, and key business drivers.
-The dashboard provides insights that help improve decision-making and optimize hotel revenue.

-Dataset Description
-File: hotel_data.csv
-The dataset contains information related to:
-Hotel bookings
-Revenue and room revenue
-Booking channels
-Seasons and dates
-Check-ins and check-outs
-Room types and nights stayed
-Tools Used
-Power BI Desktop
-Power Query for data cleaning and transformation
-Basic DAX measures for aggregation
-Data Modeling
-Fact Table: Fact_Bookings
-Dimension Tables:
-Date dimension
-Customer dimension
-Hotel dimension
-Room dimension
-Relationships were created using appropriate keys to enable accurate analysis across all visuals.

-** Key Visualizations

-1. Total Revenue Trend
-Line chart showing Sum of Total Revenue by Date
-Helps identify revenue growth and decline over time
-2. Bookings by Season
-Bar chart showing Sum of Bookings by Season
-Highlights seasonal demand patterns
-3. Bookings by Booking Channel
-Donut chart displaying booking distribution across channels Identifies dominant booking sources
-4. Room Revenue by Season and Room Type
-Bar chart showing Sum of Room Revenue by Season
-Helps compare revenue contribution of different room types
-5. Check-ins and Check-outs Analysis
-Visual comparison of check-ins and check-outs by date Useful for understanding occupancy flow
-Key Insights
-High seasons generate significantly higher bookings and revenue Certain booking channels contribute the majority of reservations Premium room types generate higher room revenue Revenue trends fluctuate over time, indicating demand variability Check-in and check-out patterns align closely with booking volumes Conclusion
-The dashboard provides a clear overview of hotel performance by analyzing bookings, revenue, and customer behavior.
-These insights can help hotel management improve pricing strategies, optimize room allocation, and focus on high-performing booking channels.
+# Hotel Revenue Analysis

+##  Project Overview

+This project focuses on analyzing **hotel revenue and booking performance** using **Power BI**.
+The dashboard provides insights into seasonal revenue trends, guest behavior, booking channels, occupancy, and cancellations.
+These insights support data-driven decisions to improve revenue management and operational efficiency.

+---

+## 📂 Dataset Description

+**File Name:** `hotel_data.csv`

+The dataset includes aggregated hotel-level information related to:

+* Total revenue and RevPAR
+* Seasons and dates
+* Guest type and guest country
+* Booking channels
+* Check-ins and check-outs
+* Occupancy rate and cancellations

+The data is aggregated by date and used to derive trends and comparisons across multiple business dimensions.

+---

+## 🛠 Tools Used

+* **Power BI Desktop** – for building interactive dashboards
+* **Power Query** – for data cleaning, transformation, and derived columns
+* **DAX** – for calculating revenue, RevPAR, occupancy, and aggregation measures

+---

+## 🧩 Data Modeling

+A **Star Schema** model was implemented for efficient analysis and accurate filtering.

+### 📊 Fact Table

+**Fact_Bookings**

+* Stores numerical measures such as revenue, check-ins, check-outs, occupancy rate, cancellations, and RevPAR

+### 🗂 Dimension Tables

+* **Dim_Date** – Date, season, and time-based attributes
+* **Dim_Customer** – Guest type and guest country
+* **Dim_Room** – Room-related and occupancy attributes
+* **Dim_Hotel** – Logical hotel/branch categorization

+### 🔗 Relationships

+* One-to-many (1:*) relationships connect all dimension tables to the fact table
+* This structure enables accurate slicing and filtering across all visuals

+---

+## 📈 Key Visualizations

+### 1. Revenue by Season

+* **Bar Chart**: Sum of Total Revenue by Season
+* Shows how revenue varies across Winter, Summer, and Spring

+### 2. Revenue Trend by Season

+* **Line Chart**: Sum of Revenue by Season
+* Highlights the overall decline or growth pattern across seasons

+### 3. RevPAR by Guest Type

+* **Donut Chart**: Sum of RevPAR by Guest Type (Leisure vs Business)
+* Helps understand which guest segment contributes more to room performance

+### 4. Check-ins & Check-outs by Booking Channel

+* **Donut Chart**: Distribution of Check-ins and Check-outs across booking channels (OTA, Direct, etc.)
+* Identifies dominant booking sources

+### 5. Revenue by Guest Country

+* **Bar Chart**: Sum of Revenue by Guest Country
+* Highlights top revenue-contributing countries

+### 6. Occupancy Rate and Cancellations Over Time

+* **Line Chart**: Occupancy Rate and Cancellations by Date
+* Helps analyze demand stability and cancellation behavior over time

+## Key Insights

+* Winter season generates the highest total revenue
+* Leisure guests contribute a higher share of RevPAR compared to business guests
+* OTA and Direct channels account for most check-ins and check-outs
+* The USA and European countries are major revenue contributors
+* Occupancy rate trends are stable, while cancellations show noticeable fluctuations

+##  Conclusion

+The Hotel Revenue Analysis dashboard provides a comprehensive view of revenue performance, guest behavior, and operational trends.
+By analyzing seasonality, guest segments, booking channels, and occupancy patterns, hotel management can:

+* Optimize pricing and revenue strategies
+* Focus on high-performing guest segments and markets
+* Improve channel strategy and reduce cancellations Overall, the project demonstrates how Power BI can be effectively used to transform raw hotel data into meaningful business insights.